-President's Challenge institutions mobilize their campuses to address one of the Kennedy Serve America Act service priorities while engaging the religious and nonreligious diversity in their communities.
-Over 350 campuses are involved.
+President's Challenge institutions mobilize their campuses to address one of the Kennedy Serve America Act service priorities while engaging the religious and non-religious diversity in their communities.
+Over 500 campuses are involved.

 Make Your Campus Better Together through the President's Challenge.

 A holistic approach to modeling interfaith cooperation involves running parallel programs and initiatives.
-Better Together catalyzes the student body in interfaith action while the President's Challenge lends an administrative endorsement for and an institutional commitment to interfaith service.
+Better Together catalyzes the student body in interfaith action while the President's Challenge lends an administrative endorsement for, an institutional commitment to, and national recognition of successful interfaith service.
 Strong interfaith work led by both students and institutional allies can permeate all layers of campus ecology.
 Click here to learn more.

 Is your campus a safe space for religious diversity?
 Learn more about the Campus Religious and Spiritual Climate Survey (CRSCS).